Large sample spectral analysis of graph-based multi-manifold clustering

 \subsubsection{Role of $\veps_-$ in annular graphs}

 Here we illustrate the effect of $\veps_-$ in the performance of spectral clustering.
 We focus on two possible choices: $\veps_-=0$ Vs $\veps_- \sim \veps_+$.
-We consider points uniformly sampled from two intersecting 2 dimensional spheres with radius $1$ and distance between their centers equal to $0.6$ as illustrated in Figures \ref{fig: Path Algorithm with epsilon_+,epsilon_- -graph} and \ref{fig: Path Algorithm with epsilon-graph} .
-We can observe the discrepancy between the clusters obtained in both settings and how when we set $\veps_- \sim \veps_+$ the two manifolds are correctly identified. $\veps_+$ is the same in both cases.
+We consider points uniformly sampled from two intersecting 2-dimensional spheres with radius $1$ and distance between their centers equal to $0.6$ as illustrated in Figures \ref{fig: Path Algorithm with epsilon_+,epsilon_- -graph} and \ref{fig: Path Algorithm with epsilon-graph}.
+We can observe the discrepancy between the clusters obtained in both settings and how when we set $\veps_- \sim \veps_+$, the two manifolds are correctly identified. $\veps_+$ is the same in both cases.

-Notice that our theory predicts that in principle any choice of $\veps_-$ (not too close to $\veps_+$) provides a correct identification of the manifolds as long as the number of samples is large enough.
-Yet, our theory also suggests that by considering a non-zero $\veps_-$ we can reduce the error of approximation (see Remark \ref{rem:Eps-equalzero}) as intuitively we can remove more wrong connections between pairs of points that are too close to the intersection of two distinct manifolds.
+Notice that our theory shows that, in principle, any choice of $\veps_-$ (not too close to $\veps_+$) can provide correct identification of the manifolds as long as the number of samples is large enough.
+On the other hand, our theory also suggests that a non-zero $\veps_-$ can reduce the error of approximation (see Remark \ref{rem:Eps-equalzero}) as more faulty connections can be removed between points that are too close to the intersection.
 Our numerical experiments complement our theoretical findings.